mabels/certs4mikrotik/README.md

 ## License

-MIT License - See LICENSE file for details
+Apache License 2.0 - See LICENSE file for details

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Acknowledgments

+This project was developed with the assistance of Claude Code, an AI-powered coding assistant by Anthropic.

 ## Author

 Created for automated MikroTik certificate management in Kubernetes environments.

+**Author:** Meno Abels